-The influence of Benedict has continued throughout the intervening centuries, and his concept of glorifying God through ora et labora has had a major impact in the Pittsburgh area.
+The influence of Benedict has continued throughout the intervening centuries, and his concept of glorifying God through “ora et labora” has had a major impact on the Pittsburgh area.
 During the middle of the 1800’s, a large number of German immigrants came to America, many of them settling in Western Pennsylvania.
 In 1852, Benedictine Sisters left their cloistered home of St. Walburg Abbey in Eichstatt, Bavaria, to educate and edify the children of these German pioneers.
 The sisters settled in St. Mary’s, Elk County, Pa.
 In 1870, the Diocese of Pittsburgh, whose boundaries then included Johnstown and Carrolltown, Pa., invited them to come to the Pittsburgh area.
 In 1875, they were invited to teach in the City of Pittsburgh, where they began St. Mary’s School on the Northside.
-Due to the burgeoning community, the sisters purchased property on Canal Street.
+As the community grew, the sisters purchased property on Canal Street.
 The building was remodeled, and they added a chapel and academy to their new motherhouse.
 In 1879, the academy was incorporated as St. Benedict Academy.

 St. Benedict Academy

 As St. Benedict was the vanguard of the monastic movement, St. Benedict Academy was the vanguard in education for young women in Pittsburgh.
 Before the feminist movement, St. Benedict Academy was devoted to helping their students achieve and become well-rounded young women.
 St. Benedict Academy’s mission at that time stated it was not to “train girls to make a living as much as to develop the broadly-cultured individual.”